 Rethink your Communication

-Therefore, you can’t apply the same communication system you’d use with an on-site team.
+You can’t apply the same communication and presentation systems you’d use with an on-site team.
 Take into consideration these differences and provide them with tools to communicate with each other.
 Apps like Slack, Hangouts, or Microsoft Teams are great for this type of projects, but you should also organize video meetings so the members can interact with each other in a virtual face-to-face scenario.

 Provide the Equipment